Masterquiz/APL-99-Ninety-Nine-APL-Problems/Section 2: Arithmetic.md

 ## Problem 6.2

 In most cases, if an even number is written as the sum of two prime numbers, one of them is very small. <br>
-Very rarely, the primes are both bigger than say 50.
-Try to find out how many such cases there are in the range 2..3000.
+Very rarely, the primes are both bigger than say 50. <br>
+*Try to find out how many such cases there are in the range 2..3000*

 ## Problem 7 (**)

-Determine the greatest common divisor of two positive integer numbers using Euclid's algorithm.
+*Determine the greatest common divisor of two positive integer numbers (via Euclid's algorithm)*

-#### Example
 ```
       36 gcd 63
 9